kmswo146/pipl-cs/README.md

 ### Smart Human Handoff
 - **Bot Pause**: When a human admin replies, the bot automatically pauses for that conversation
 - **Auto Resume**: Bot resumes when conversation is closed and user sends new message
-- **Testing Mode**: Only responds to specific test email during development
+- **Testing Mode**: Steps 0-1 run for all users, Step 2+ only for test email during development

 ### Intelligent Reply Engine
 - **Intent Classification**: Categorizes user messages (password reset, account queries, general support)